insure logo

 • Waiting period: While an NFIP policy comes with a 30-day waiting period before coverage kicks in, a private party policy typically has a waiting period of two weeks or less.

 • Replacement cost for possessions: An NFIP policy will value your personal possessions using actual cash value which accounts for depreciation.
-A private market policy will usually value personal possessions at replacement value so you will get a new one of similar quality regardless of how old it was when destroyed.
+A private market policy may cover personal possessions at replacement value so you will get a new one of similar quality regardless of how old it was when destroyed.

 • Loss of use coverage: Loss of use coverage will help pay for some everyday expenses if your home is too damaged to live in after a flood.
 It will pay for hotels, restaurants, and even dry-cleaning bills.
 NFIP policies do not offer this coverage while private market policies typically do.